SerCom-KC/cartoon-network-schedule/next-showings.md

 07:00AM The Amazing World of Gumball - The Pest; The Loophole
 07:30AM The Amazing World of Gumball - The Copycats; The Sale
 08:00AM Cartoon Network Special - Teen Titans Go!: Best Broments
-10:00AM Teen Titans Go! - Employee of the Month Redux; BBBDay!
+10:00AM Teen Titans Go! - BBBDay!; Employee of the Month Redux
-10:30AM Teen Titans Go! - BBCYFSHIPBDAY
+10:30AM Teen Titans Go! - Two Parter Part 1; Two Parter Part 2; BBCYFSHIPBDAY
-11:00AM Unikitty! - Crushing Defeat; The Zone
+11:00AM Unikitty! - The Zone; Crushing Defeat
 11:30AM Unikitty! - Wishing Well; Too Many Unikittys
 12:00PM Craig of the Creek - The Future is Cardboard; Itch to Explore
 12:30PM Craig of the Creek - You're It; The Brood
-01:00PM The Amazing World of Gumball - The Potato; The Gift
+01:00PM The Amazing World of Gumball - The Gift; The Potato
-01:30PM The Amazing World of Gumball - The Fuss
+01:30PM The Amazing World of Gumball - The Fuss; The Parking
 02:00PM Cartoon Network Movie - Bro-Pocalypse; Madagascar
 04:00PM The Powerpuff Girls - Save the Date; Trouble Clef
-04:30PM Unikitty! - R & Arr; License to Punch
+04:30PM Unikitty! - License to Punch; R & Arr
+05:00PM The Amazing World of Gumball - The Vase; The Upgrade
+05:30PM The Amazing World of Gumball - The Comic; The Matchmaker
+06:00PM The Amazing World of Gumball - The Box; The Romantic
+06:30PM The Amazing World of Gumball - The Uploads; The Console
 07:00PM Craig of the Creek - Jessica Goes to the Creek; Escape from Family Dinner
 07:30PM Craig of the Creek - The Final Book; Monster in the Garden

 ### Monday, June 4th
 06:00AM Steven Universe - Watermelon Steven
 06:15AM Ben 10 - Bomzobo Lives
+06:30AM Teen Titans Go! - Pyramid Scheme; The Cruel Giggling Ghoul
 07:00AM Unikitty! - Buggin' Out
 07:15AM Craig of the Creek - Escape from Family Dinner
-07:30AM Craig of the Creek - You're It; Monster in the Garden
+07:30AM Craig of the Creek - Monster in the Garden; You're It
 08:00AM Unikitty! - Chair
+08:15AM Teen Titans Go! - Bro-Pocalypse
+08:30AM Teen Titans Go! - Bottle Episode; Finally a Lesson
 09:00AM Unikitty! - Kickflip McPuppycorn
+09:15AM The Amazing World of Gumball - The Countdown
+09:30AM The Amazing World of Gumball - The Downer
 10:00AM Unikitty! - Super Amazing Raft Adventure
+10:15AM Teen Titans Go! - Boys vs Girls
+10:30AM Teen Titans Go! - The Best Robin; Road Trip
 11:00AM Unikitty! - Tasty Heist
+11:15AM Teen Titans Go! - Mouth Hole
+11:30AM Teen Titans Go! - Robin Backwards; Crazy Day
 12:00PM Unikitty! - Buggin' Out
 01:00PM Unikitty! - Chair
+01:15PM Teen Titans Go! - Permanent Record
+01:30PM Teen Titans Go! - Lication
 02:00PM Unikitty! - Kickflip McPuppycorn
 03:00PM Unikitty! - Super Amazing Raft Adventure
 03:15PM OK K.O.!
 Let's Be Heroes - Let's Be Heroes
 03:30PM OK K.O.!
-Let's Be Heroes - Let's Be Friends; You're Everybody's Sidekick
+Let's Be Heroes - You're Everybody's Sidekick; Let's Be Friends
 04:00PM Unikitty! - Tasty Heist
 05:00PM Unikitty! - Buggin' Out
 05:15PM Craig of the Creek - Itch to Explore